ablifedev/ABLIRC/README.md

 ## Test data

-In the example/test_reads folder, there are two clipseq data, ‘hek_100W’ is the clipseq-data, and the other is the noisy RNA-seq as a background, both of them are from Human Embryonic Kidney 293 cells, containing 1 million reads of each, you could test the ABLIRC with them.
+In the `example/test_reads/`, there are two clipseq data, ‘hek_100W’ is the clipseq-data, and the other is the noisy RNA-seq as a background, both of them are from Human Embryonic Kidney 293 cells, containing 1 million reads of each, you could test the ABLIRC with them.
-In the example/report folder, there is a complete output of the ABLIRC program, it can be used as a reference after the program is run.
+In the `example/report/`, there is a complete output of the ABLIRC program, it can be used as a reference after the program is run.

 ## Config file template